 ## Post-hoc test with means of script among other feature output

-= pg.pairwise_ttests(dv='total_conversion', between='sales_script_type',
+posthoc_result = pg.pairwise_ttests(dv='total_conversion', between='sales_script_type',

-posthoc_result =df_grp_sum, parametric = 'false', alpha = 0.05,
+data=df_grp_sum, parametric = 'false', alpha = 0.05,

-data= 'bonf', return_desc = 'true').round(3) padjust
+padjust = 'bonf', return_desc = 'true').round(3)

 /Users/lin/Documents/python_venvs/pytorch_deepL/lib/python3.9/site-packages/pingouin/pairwise.py:27: UserWarning: pairwise_ttests is deprecated, use pairwise_tests instead.